nlpub/russe-wsi-kit/README.md

 3. **active-dict** located in ```data/main/active-dict```: The senses of this dataset correspond to the senses of the Active Dictionary of the Russian Language a.k.a. the 'Dictionary of Apresyan'.
 Contexts are extracted from examples and illustrations sections from the same dictionary.

 For the three datasets described above, we will release test parts which will be used for the computation of the final results and for ranking the participants.
-Note that in the test part, we will provide **new words**: the train datasets do not contain examples of the words in the test datasets.
+Note that **in the test part, we will provide new words: the train datasets do not contain examples of the words in the test datasets**.

 In addition, in the directory ```data/additional```, we provide three extra datasets, which can be used as additional training data from (Lopukhin and Lopukhina, 2016).
 These datasets are based on various sense inventories (active dictionary, BTS) and various corpora (RNC, RuTenTen).
 Note that we will not release any test datasets that correspond to these datasets (yet they still may be useful e.g. for multi-task learning).